Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 To keep your Moka Pot working at its best potential, wash it shortly after use with warm running water (no soap!).

-To fix bitter Moka Pot coffee, choose high-quality and freshly roasted beans; use the correct grind size; monitor water temperature and brewing time; and clean the pot regularly.
+To fix bitter Moka Pot coffee, choose high-quality and freshly roasted beans; use the correct grind size; monitor water temperature and brewing time; and clean the coffee maker regularly.

 1. Choose High-Quality, Freshly Roasted Coffee Beans

-To start, the type of coffee beans you use greatly affects the taste of your Moka Pot coffee.
+To start, the type of coffee beans you use greatly affects the taste of your Moka Pot brew.

 It’s important to choose high-quality beans that are freshly roasted for optimal flavor and aroma.